Rev. Steve Jamison

 A.A.S., Southwestern Community College

-Certificate of Ministry in progress, Truett Seminary, Baylor University
+Certificate of Ministry, Truett Seminary, Baylor University

 Jim Pressley is a Jackson County native, but spent most of his childhood and youth in Transylvania County, NC.
 He and wife Tammie have lived in Cullowhee since 1985.
 Jim loves to cook a wide variety of dishes from many regions and ethnicities, and is especially fond of barbecue.
 In fact, he spends many Saturdays each year judging BBQ competitions.
 Jim loves to share his cooking with others and considers ministries focused on food and hunger to be one of his primary callings.